How to Use a Pregnancy Pillow

-Pregnancy can be very exciting but dreadful at the same time.
-First, there’s the excitement and joy of getting a positive pregnancy test and sharing the news with family and friends.
-But then comes the nausea, after which mothers usually feel like all the sleep in the world is never enough.
-And just when everything starts to feel normal again, your bump begins to show and starts to get in the way of sleep.
+Pregnancy can be very exciting but challenging at the same time.
+First, there’s the excitement and joy of bringing a new life into the world but then comes the nausea, after which mothers usually feel like all the sleep in the world is never enough.
+Just when everything starts to feel normal again, your bump begins to show and starts to get in the way of sleep.

 What’s a Pregnancy Pillow?